What to Expect as Gen Z Enters the Workplace

 Embrace a fail-first mentality

-Unlike earlier generations that view failure as the enemy, Gen Z accepts that failure as part of the process when trying something new.
+Unlike earlier generations, which view failure as the enemy, Gen Z accepts failure as part of the process when trying something new.
 Instead of outsized worries about whether they will succeed the first time around, these young workers embrace the lessons that come from failing early.

 Incorporate a human element

-Though technology use is second nature to Generation Z, workers in this demographic crave a face-to-face element to their work interactions.
+Though technology use is second nature to them, workers in this demographic crave a face-to-face element to their work interactions.
 With a childhood spent largely behind screens, they have been described as the ‘loneliest generation,’ ranking highest in surveys that study the lack of connection.
-Perhaps that’s why more than 90% of Gen Z workers say they prefer to have a human element within their professional teams, either working solely with innovative co-workers or with co-workers and new technologies paired together.
+Perhaps that’s why more than 90% say they prefer to have a human element within their professional teams, either working solely with innovative co-workers or with co-workers and new technologies paired together.

 To facilitate this person-to-person collaboration, set team goals in addition to individual goals and check in regularly on their progress.
 Foster a non-judgmental atmosphere where challenging the status quo is not only accepted but encouraged.
 Consider implementing assessments that will help you identify each team member’s strengths and weaknesses so they can be factored in when delegating responsibilities.